xTsuKiZox/loggerOx/README.md

 <br>

 # Support and Feedback
-If you encounter any issues or have suggestions for improvement for LoggerOx, feel free to create an issue!
+If you encounter any issues or have suggestions for improvement for LoggerOx, feel free to create an pull requests !

 <br>